Prathyush172/RentEasy/README.md

 Before running this project, make sure you have:

 - Node.js (v16 or higher)
-- MongoDB (local or Atlas)
+- MongoDB (local or Atlas - free tier available)
-- Google Maps API Key
 - npm or yarn

+**That's it!
+No API keys needed - 100% FREE to run! 🎉**

 ## 🚀 Installation & Setup